-There were no parking issues in December, but one building issue.
-The building issue is still ongoing, and no updates to the parking assignments were needed.
+There were no parking issues in February, and four building issues.
+Three building issues were resolved, and one is still ongoing.
+In addition, two parking assignments were updated.

-There were five COVID cases in December (two more than in December 2021).
-The employees returned to work after protocol was followed, contact tracing was done and the appropriate quarantine/isolation period was observed.
+There was one COVID case and one scare in February.
+The employees returned to work after protocol was followed, contact tracing was done, and the appropriate quarantine/isolation period was observed.
 HR will continue to obtain testing kits from DHEC to provide convenient free testing for all employees.

-Vacant positions to be filled:

-Claims - Insurance Analyst I - AP01, IMS - Program Co I - AH35 & IMS Administrative Assistant - AA75
+Vacant positions to be filled: Claims - Insurance Analyst I - AP01